Table of Contents

 Abandon a Feature (Manual Cleanup)

-If you decide to drop a feature without merging, remove its worktrees and branches manually.
+If you decide to drop a feature without merging, remove its execution worktrees and branches manually.
 These steps are safe and reversible until you delete the branch and commit the cleanup.

 1. List worktrees to find all workspaces for the feature: